ZiminYue/CosmosVision/DevLogs/Development.md

 ### August 15
 - Adjusted code for generating spinning spiral galaxy, and tested the collision of multiple galaxies (Physical calculation effect is not obvious, and the animation is SLOW).

+### August 18
+- Reached out to a technician to check the code implementation.